UgoCesar19/7DOC/README.md

 ## Change log

+### Extra:
+Implemented some user interface with basic navigation functionality.
+Added to the project home an search form with an additional possibility of search (by movie crew).
+The form was still constructed in Thymeleaf and based on bootstrap samples.
+The movies card model changed too.
+Now there is a button on the card header that makes possible to add the movie to favorites list.

 ### 7th day:
 Implemented the functionality of add movie to favorites, by clicking in the movie image.
 Created a test that consumes our controllers, add 3 movies for favorites and get the page with the favorited movies.